Last updated: 20th February 2018.

 Use common sense:

-This goes for pretty much every country you decide to visit but more so for somewhere like Morocco.
+This goes for pretty much every country you visit but moreso for somewhere like Morocco.
 Be sensible, don’t drink too much alcohol (though in Morocco, alcohol is so expensive you probably won’t be touching it), and behave how you would at home.

 In Morocco, I researched unsafe neighbourhoods in cities and made sure to stay away from any that were said to be dangerous.
 I made sure to read reviews left by female travellers for hostels before I booked them.
 I didn’t go out alone at night, and steered clear of dark alleyways and poorly-lit areas during the day.
 I didn’t drink any alcohol.